The Best (& Worst) Studios on CLASSPASS in LA

 Studio that make you want to hashtag #GirlPower:

-Swerve: You won’t have the best workout of your life here.
+Swerve: There is just something so positively radiant about this empowering little gym serving up fiesty, fun & soulful workouts.
 You will have fun though in a safe environment where everybody and every body is accepted.

 Studios where you get free cocktails on Friday afternoons: